 We have previously been asked to put together presentations as part of the successful entries of the Borough Council for East Midlands in Bloom and Britain in Bloom, and have entered Northampton in Bloom as a Group twice.
 Check out our Certificates in the Gallery.
 We hope to be invited to participate in future years both as part of the wider community and as an individual group.

-Our initial Lottery funding has allowed us to develop our website, which we use primarily to inform the community of what is happening in the Parks.
-It has also given us the opportunity to share some of the reports and images relating to our Lottery funded events and investigations (check out our News & Events items, and also our Gallery), as well as some of the history, particularly that of the Hillfort.
+We were also fortunate to be given Heritage Lottery Funding in 2017, to protect and discover more about the Country Park’s Iron Age Hillfort, which is a Historic England Scheduled Monument.
+Our initial Lottery funding allowed us to develop our website, which we use primarily to inform the community of what is happening in the Parks.
+It also gave us the opportunity to run a number of events throughout 2018 and into 2019, and share the reports and images relating to these Lottery funded events and investigations (check out our News & Events items, and also our Gallery), as well as some of the history, particularly that of the Hillfort.

 Hunsbury Hill is an Iron Age Hill Fort situated in Hunsbury Hill Country Park.
 It is probable that defences were built at Hunsbury Hill between the 7th and 4th centuries BC.
 The deep ditch excavated has survived to the present day.
 A wooden rampart was also constructed and there Is evidence that Hunsbury Hillfort’s inner ramparts were burned down and vitrified.